-5. The top of a bridge pier shall be wide in axial direction, and the superstructure shall be adequately anchored to the substructure with anchor-bolts in order to prevent it from failling off the position in time of earthquake.
+5. The top of a bridge pier shall be wide in axial direction, and the superstructure shall be adequately anchored to the substructure with anchor-bolts in order to prevent it from failing off the position in time of earthquake.

-again and a strain a 5 55 %.
-The provisions for 'a bridge pier, 'abutment and wing wall shall comply with those specified in the item 2.2.3 - Prot
+and the provisions for appridge pier, abutment and wing wall shall comply with those specified in the item 2.2.3.

-$\sim 2.7^{-1}$ It is safe to use a steel pipe for a bend pipe or an offset pipe which connects a bridge born pipe to an underground straight pipe behind the abutment."
+47. It is safe to use a steel pipe for a bend pipe or an offset pipe which connects a bridge born pipe to an underground straight pipe behind the abutment.